 This customer favorite has dual brush heads – one small and one large – for reaching all dog teeth.
 If you have two dogs of varying sizes, it eliminates the need to buy separate toothbrushes.
 Both sides are slightly angled, which makes it easier to reach hidden crevices.
 The bristles are soft (a feature recommended by veterinarians) to prevent gumline damage and make the experience more enjoyable for your dog.

 It’s made by Vetoquinol, a family-owned company founded in 1933.
 They partner with veterinarians and animal health professionals to create a line of pet health care products.
+We chose it as the best toothbrush for dog oral care because it checks all the boxes for a high-quality product from a trusted company.

 • The Enzadent toothbrush has dual heads to reach all surfaces.
 It also eliminates the need for multiple toothbrushes in multi-pet homes.